tug17/ForecastModel/README.md

 ```

 ### Run notebooks
-Notebooks can be run using Jupyter Notebook.
+In order to run the notebooks, ForecastModel must be installed as a package.

 ## Citation

-If you use any of this code in your experiments, please make sure to cite the following publication (TO BE UPDATED)
+If you use any of this code in your experiments, please make sure to cite the following publication

 ```
-author = {Gegenleithner, S., Manuel Pirker, M., Dorfmann, C., Kern, R., and Schneider, J.}, title = {Long Short-Term Memory Networks for Real-time Flood Forecast Correction: A Case Study for an Underperforming Hydrologic Model}, }
+author = {Gegenleithner, S., Manuel Pirker, M., Dorfmann, C., Kern, R., and Schneider, J.}, title = {Long Short-Term Memory Networks for Real-time Flood Forecast Correction: A Case Study for an Underperforming Hydrologic Model}, year = {2024},
+}
 ```